 Shrimp cook fast!
 As they start to cook they are going to begin to coil up.
 If you are cooking them on the stovetop (depending on the size of the shrimp), they will cook in about 5-7 minutes.
 I flip them to get a nice char/color on each side.
 If you are grilling the shrimp, same time frame around 5-7 minutes and flip them midway through.
 A great way to know if shrimp are cooked is if they make a “c” shape (easy to remember because “c” is for cooked!).

 Time to assemble our spicy shrimp tacos!
-I used flour tortillas (toasted them in the oven), then I spread the slaw, added a few shrimp, drizzled the avocado crema, then topped with some fresh cilantro and served with lime wedges!
+I used flour tortillas (toasted them, you can also use corn tortillas), then I spread the slaw, added a few shrimp, drizzled the avocado crema, then topped with some fresh cilantro and served with lime wedges!